-P: Interdisciplinary Studies major or Integrative Leadership Studies major; earned cr > or = 99
+P: Interdisciplinary Studies major or Integrative Leadership Studies major

 Fall and Spring.

 ILS 478.
 Honors in the Major.
 3 Credits.

 An individual contract is developed in consultation with a faculty member who is proficient in the subject matter of the topic and the Chair of the Integrative Leadership Studies program.